hydraulic-software/conveyor/guidebook/docs/tutorial.md

 1. **Simple.** Use the `application` plugin and run `installDist` before invoking Conveyor.
 The JARs can be found in the `build/install/<appname>/lib` directory.
 In that case, adjust the input paths in the config from `build/all-jars` to `build/install/<appname>/lib`.

 2. **Better.** Or you can use [the Conveyor Gradle plugin](configs/maven-gradle.md#reading-configuration-from-gradle) to generate a config snippet.
-This lets you extract any configuration from your Gradle build into your packages.
-For JetPack Compose apps this is required, as the Compose plugin doesn't provide a direct equivalent to the `installDist` command..
+This extracts configuration from your Gradle build and also understands other common plugins, especially for GUI frameworks like JavaFX or JetPack Compose.
+For JetPack Compose apps this is required, as the Compose plugin doesn't provide a direct equivalent to the `installDist` command.

+Let's assume you're using [the open source Gradle plugin](https://github.com/hydraulic-software/conveyor/tree/master/gradle-plugin).
+Do the following:

+1. In your `settings.gradle{.kts}` file, add the repository `maven.hq.hydraulic.software` along with `gradlePluginPortal()`.
+1. In your `build.gradle{.kts}` file, apply the plugin with id `dev.hydraulic.conveyor`.
+[Find the latest version number here](https://plugins.gradle.org/plugin/dev.hydraulic.conveyor).
+3. The plugin generates Conveyor configuration.
+You now face a choice of how to use it:
+    1. Add `include required("#!./gradlew -q printConveyorConfig")` to the top of your config.
+This will invoke Gradle each time you invoke Conveyor and import settings from your build.
+Therefore this adds a slight delay to each Conveyor run, because even with the Gradle daemon this is a bit slow, but it means your config is always synced.
+    2. Or, add `include required("generated.conveyor.conf")` and run `gradle writeConveyorConfig` when you change your Gradle build.
+This avoids any delay from invoking Gradle but means your settings can get out of sync.

+When experimenting locally it may be worth using the faster form and then switching to the slower form when done.

 ## Step 3.
 Build your app for each platform and test

-You don't technically have to test on each platform, especially if you trust your runtime's cross-platform abstraction.
-But it's best to do so, no different to how it's good to test on all the major browsers when writing a website.
+You don't  have to do this step if you trust your runtime's cross-platform abstraction.
+But it's best to do so at least once, no different to how it's good to test on all the major browsers when writing a website.

 Run: